AndyDune/HtmlTable/README.md

     </tbody>
 </table>
 ```
-It simple to accidentally break html by removing single tag.
+It is simple to accidentally break html by removing single tag.
 And it is difficult to read and change.

-There is better code next down:
+There is better code down below:
 ```php
 use AndyDune\HtmlTable\Builder;
 use AndyDune\HtmlTable\Table;